-A: By definition, the plants are no longer industrial hemp.
+A: By definition, the plants are no longer considered industrial hemp.
 Crop destruction could result.
 If it is determined that high THC levels were produced intentionally or maliciously, growers may face criminal penalties.

 Q: Can seed grown be saved and replanted?

-A: To save seed for replanting, growers would need to obtain written permission from the seed company and from PDA.
-In addition, the seed must be grown in conditions that meet the requirements of the Pennsylvania Seed Act for certification.
-If PDA approves a grower’s proposal to test the marketability of seed grown in the Commonwealth, the resulting industrial hemp seeds would be evaluated based on these requirements and could only be distributed by permit to an approved research project.
+A: To save seed for replanting, growers would need to obtain written permission from the seed source.
+In addition, the seed must be grown in conditions that meet the requirements of the Pennsylvania Seed Act.

 Q: What does Industrial hemp need to grow?

-A: The two previous years of research projects showed that good soil fertility - with adequate nitrogen, proper planting depth, and pre-plant weed control - is important for a good crop.
+A: Two years of research projects showed that good soil fertility - with adequate nitrogen, proper planting depth, and pre-plant weed control - is important for a good crop.
 Growers also need to evaluate available harvesting options, because many combines are not designed for use with this crop, which is well known for its strong fiber and stalks.

-Q: If approved to receive a research permit, what are my responsibilities to the PDA?
+Q: If approved to receive an industrial hemp permit, what are my responsibilities?

-A: Persons or institutions receiving permits to grow Industrial hemp must follow the requirements of Act 92, as well as terms of the permit/contract issued by PDA.
-This includes payment of fees, reporting, documentation of the research with a final report and cooperation with onsite inspections, and destruction of hemp found growing in unregistered sites that are linked to the permit.
+A: Persons or institutions receiving permits to grow industrial hemp must follow the requirements outlined in their permit/contract with PDA.
+This includes payment of fees, cooperation with onsite inspections, and destruction of hemp found growing in unregistered sites that are linked to the permit.